hllplanner/hll-rcon/docs/docs/getting-started.md

 ## Issuing Commands

-To issue RCON commands using the managers structure, see [RCONClientV1](./clients/RCONClientV1.md) and [RCONClientV2](./clients/RCONClientV2.md) to find their respective managers.
+To issue RCON commands using the built-in manager structures, see [RCONClientV2](RCONClientV2.md).
 Alternatively if you would like to write your own commands, see [how to send messages manually](./other/manually-sending-messages.md).